This is another of the original essays in this collection.

 But (and I can tell you this from experience) the full weight of a grown woman’s expectations and “support” can be a heavy burden for a child.
 Even when there are five of them to share it.
 Percy, as the oldest one of the younger ones seems to have borne the brunt of it.
 He was already well settled in Gryffindor when things went sour for Molly and she started looking to her children to serve as her representatives to the world, rather than her husband.

 Molly’s ambition is not much in the Slytherin style, but she has a hell of a lot of it.
 By the time we first meet them, Percy was unmistakably “Mama’s boy”.
 The Twins and Ron (who are all dyed in the wool Gryffs.
 Where else could the Hat have sent them?) were instinctively in the process of defining themselves as above all things *not* Mama’s boy.
 And, through the Harry filter, for the first three years of our acquaintance Ginny appeared to be being consumed and undermined and strangled by Molly’s apron strings until she had next to no personality to call her own.
+She didn’t get her first personality transplant until OotP, and I’m no longer altogether sure that the one we saw was quite what had been originally intended.

 In a world where nearly everyone can at least hope to live into the neighborhood of 90–120 years, being a child-minder is probably only a witch’s “first” job.
 Particularly in a society which appears to encourage and facilitate very early marriages.
 Once Ginny is out of Hogwarts, married off, and set up in her “first job”, Molly, like most witches, will be largely free to embark on her “real” career.
-And that career may well not be as a professional grandmother, and she may well be counting the days.
+That career may well not be as a professional grandmother, and she may well be counting the days.

 When Molly first married, she may have felt that this “real” career would have something to do with wherever Arthur had established himself by the time the children were grown, but Arthur let her down badly by entrenching himself in a dead-end job, and she may now be working from the assumption that seven intelligent — and successful — children that she herself home-schooled until they were old enough for Hogwarts will look very well on her résumé.